-8. Does borrowing in single lender over long period of time help in lessening loan terms compare to borrowing from many Lenders? please explain
+8. Does borrowing from a single lender over a long period of time help in lessening loan terms compared to borrowing from many Lenders? please explain

 9. Mention the names of lenders where you access financial services (e.g., loans).
 Rank them according to their levels of importance of services to you and indicate the type (i.e., whether it is a Bank, SACCOS, MFI or others).